heizpilz/dv-improved-mousemode/README.md

 ## About The Project

 This mod adds two config options to improve the mousemode experience.
+Those can be toggled at all times in the mod manager menu.

 ### Holding for Mousemode